-SmallWorlds was a social network service and virtual online world that was created by New Zealand-based company Outsmart Games.
-The platform, which was created by Mitch Olson and Darren Green, was free to play and ran on Flash within web browsers.
+The platform, created by Mitch Olson and Darren Green, was free to play and ran on Flash within web browsers.

 SmallWorlds was released on 1 December 2008 and reached seven million users by 2016.

-The first signs of financial trouble arose in 2015 when SmallWorlds held an event to increase purchases from the online store and also of Gold and VIP memberships.
+The first signs of financial trouble arose in 2015 when SmallWorlds held an event to increase purchases from the online store and Gold and VIP memberships.

 “We needed to see a wider gamut of support beyond the regulars which frequent our Store.
 Relying further on less-than-5% of supporting players was not going to work for us going-forward.”

-After the game was shut down in 2018, Olson and Green also acknowledged that a lot had changed within the industry in the previous decade.
+After the game was shut down in 2018, Olson and Green acknowledged that a lot had changed within the industry in the previous decade.

 The shift toward mobile-based platforms and other forms of entertainment was one contributing factor, with SmallWorlds only available on desktops.

-In December 2018 a prototype based on the original SmallWorlds platform was released.
-Dubbed TownCenter, the prototype served as an experiment to determine how much the user community could grow and support a viable business.
+Dubbed TownCenter, the prototype was an experiment to determine how much the user community could grow and support a viable business.

-The new iteration is not affiliated with Outsmart Games, instead developed by a team of ex-SmallWorlds players and moderators.
+The new iteration is not affiliated with Outsmart Games, but instead developed by a team of ex-SmallWorlds players and moderators.
 It is scheduled for release later in 2022.

 - SmallWorlds was a social network service and virtual online world that was created by New Zealand-based company Outsmart Games in 2008.
 Despite a user base of 7 million in 2016, the platform was shut down two years later.